rmrfslashbin/openweather/README.md

 Golang library to interface with OpenWeather Map (dot) org.

 ## API Key
 An API key from https://home.openweathermap.org/api_keys is required to use the library.
+This library/CLI uses the "one call API 3.0" (https://openweathermap.org/api/one-call-3), which is available to accounts with billing on file.
+An API key is premitted to make 1000 calls per day for free.
+See https://openweathermap.org/price for more info.
+This library may support the free "weather API" in the future.

 ## Location
 A latitude and longitude pair representing the desired forecast are required to use the library.